ericclaus14/CyrusBackupSolution/README.md

 4. Switch to the 'Actions' tab of the 'Create Task' window and create a new action:
    1. Make sure the "Action" is set to "Start a program",
    2. Set the "Program/script" field to "powershell" (without the quotes),
-   3. Set the "Add arguments" field to the path of Cyrus's core script, Cyrus.ps1 (this should be '<Cyrus root directory>\Cyrus.ps1', e.g. 'C:\CyrusBackupSolution\Cyrus.ps1').
+   3. Set the "Add arguments" field to the path of Cyrus's core script, Cyrus.ps1 (this should be 'C:\CyrusBackupSolution\Cyrus.ps1').
    4. Click "OK" to return to the 'Create Task' window.
 5. To save the task, click "OK" in the 'Create Task' window and enter the password for the domain account the task is set to run for (again, ideally this should be a domain admin account that only Cyrus uses).